 - Soldering iron and solder

-- An M5 (8mm) nut spinner or ratchet for your propeller nut (or you can just use your big pliers)
+- An M5 (8mm) nut spinner or socket ratchet for propeller nut (or you can just use your big pliers): AliExpress

 - Wire Cutters

 - Cable ties